Giannitsa: German occupation

 The German army invaded Giannitsa on 11 April 1941.
 On 20 April 1941, some Austrian forces arrived.
 The municipal registry of Giannitsa confirms four random killings in various parts of the city.
 On 16 September 1943, the Municipality of Giannitsa, headed by the Mayor Thomas Magriotis, and the help of local soccer teams, organized a demonstration in the city against the intention of the Germans to surrender Central Macedonia to the Bulgarians.
 According to oral testimony, on 13 November 1943, the Germans arrested around 50 people, whom they transferred to the camp of "Pavlos Melas" at Thessaloniki, and they killed thirteen.
 At the same time, the Germans invaded for the first time the village Eleftherohori 7 km away from the city.
 In this attack, there were no casualties.
 On 23 March 1944, the village was burned, and the place deserted.
 Eleftherohori lost 19 lives.

-Battle damage to the Clock Tower of Giannitsa caused by German mortars when ELAS fighters hid inside.